 Bros Before Hoes: Kaoru stepped down from pursuing Haruhi romantically in favor for letting Hikaru pursue her instead, so that Hikaru could grow to become more maturer and independent.
 Although Kaoru had also realized his feelings for Haruhi weren't as strong as he had thought, at least, not as strong as Hikaru's.

-Call Back: In the first episode of the anime, Tamaki tells Haruhi "Handsome men can't be hurt by water."
+In the first episode of the anime, Tamaki tells Haruhi that people always say that he's "dripping with good looks".
 She repeats this back to him in the last episode.

 Caught in a Snare: The "net" version of this trope happens in the episode with the test of courage.